jupyterlab/extension-examples/settings/README.md

 those settings.
 The _type_ is a mandatory key required by [JSON Schema](https://json-schema.org/understanding-json-schema/reference/type.html).
 For all extensions, this will be an `object` as the settings are defined by a _dictionary_.
 Then the most important entry is `properties` describing a mapping of _setting id_ and the associated properties.

+> JupyterLab is using special keys `jupyter.lab.xyz` to allow extension to add
+> some features to the UI for a data description.
+In the above example, the
+> `jupyter.lab.menus` key allow to add menu entry for your extension in the
+> main menu bar.
+Have a look at the [menu example](../main-menu/README.md) for more information.

 The naming of the file needs to follow a strict convention.
 When using settings, your extension name must be structured as _package name_**:**_settings name_.
 The settings file must be named _settings name_.
 In the example, the package name is: